rlemiengre/async-read-multiple-json/README.md

 ## Version

-0.1.0
+0.1.1

 ## Description

-Asynchronously read the contents of one or more JSON files into a promise-wrapped array, in order to process the files only after they are all read and parsed correctly.
+Asynchronously read the contents of one or more JSON files into a promise-wrapped array, in order to process the contents of the files only after they are all read and parsed correctly.

 ## Usage